satorizak/simcode/README.md

 ## Every Time You Start Up

-everything should just start automatically
+everything should just start automatically if you want to see what is happening, click - ctrl shift p ,and choose, Codespaces: View Creation Log

 ### Next:
 1. Ports tab → right-click **6081** → set **Public**